-If you are already employed by a Catholic employer (e.g. Catholic school) and are completing this course as part of your employment (e.g. as part of the requirement to gain accreditation to teach religious education in a Catholic school) work in this course forms part of your work for your employer more generally.
-Assessment tasks in this course will relate to your employment in the school or parish.
+If you are already employed by a Catholic agency and are completing this course as part of your employment, then work in this course forms part of your work for your employer more generally.
+Assessment tasks in this course will relate to your employment in the Catholic agency.